What is the Affordable Care Act?

 Why does it matter?

-Many patients are able to afford dental care because of the Affordable Care Act through Medicaid expansion.
+Many patients can afford dental care because of the Affordable Care Act through Medicaid expansion.

 The ACA created the opportunity for states to expand Medicaid to cover children, nearly all low-income US citizens under age 65, and adults with income at or below 133% of the federal poverty line.